golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * **PROVIDED**: One [Sharpie Permanent Marker, Ultra Fine Tip, Black Ink](https://www.amazon.com/gp/product/B083H35VBT/)
 * **PROVIDED**: One [Gelly Roll White Pen (1.0mm)](https://www.amazon.com/gp/product/B07BXTNNPR/), or [Uni-Ball Signo Gel Impact White Pen (1.0)](https://www.amazon.com/gp/product/B00U6UU8YW/)
 * **PROVIDED**: One [Mesh Bag by Artist's Loft pencil case](https://www.michaels.com/product/mesh-bag-by-artists-loft-10537770)
 * **PROVIDED**: One room key for CFA-303.
 You will need this if you plan to use the plotters on a weekend.
-You are expected to return this to the School of Art "Key Return Box" (near the South elevator) at the end of the semester. *There is a fee if you lose this key.*
+You are expected to return this to the School of Art "Key Return Box" (near the South elevator) at the end of the semester. *There is a hefty fee if you lose this key.*

 **Please be sure to put your name on your belongings.** The above kit is an absolute *minimum baseline* of a few common supplies you will need.
 Apart from these, although some limited supplies exist in our classroom, you will be expected to obtain your own art supplies, such as pens, pencils, markers, and paper, according to your individual interests.